 Two US service members killed in Afghanistan

-(CNN) — Two US service members were killed and two others injured on Saturday in Kandahar Province, Afghanistan, when their vehicle struck an improvised explosive device, the US-led coalition in Kabul said in a statement.
+(CNN) — Two US service members were killed in Afghanistan when their vehicle struck an improvised explosive device, the US-led coalition in Kabul said in a statement.

-The service members were conducting operations as part of NATO’s Resolute Support mission, according to the statement.
+Two service members were also injured in the incident in the southern province of Kandahar.
+The service members, who were conducting operations as part of NATO’s Resolute Support mission, have not been identified.

+Between 12,000 and 13,000 US troops are currently serving in Afghanistan as part of a US-led NATO mission to train, assist and advise Afghan forces.

-Last year was the deadliest in five years for the US in Afghanistan.
-Twenty-three service members were killed in 2019 during operations in the country.
+There have been more than 2,400 total deaths of US service members since the start of America’s longest war in 2001.
+Last year was the deadliest in five years for the US in Afghanistan, with 23 service members killed during operations in the country in 2019.

+In late December, the Taliban claimed responsibility for the death of Sgt.
+1st Class Michael J. Goble, who died as a result of injuries sustained during combat operations.

+The latest reported casualties come as the US has restarted peace talks with the Taliban.

 The-CNN-Wire